bongiozzo/musica_mustdie/output/band_gorelord.md

 # Gorelord

+old school Death Metal

-Дискография
+## Дискография

-"Force Fed On Human Flesh" 2001, Death Metal
+### "Force Fed On Human Flesh" 2001, Death Metal

+1  Dismembered Virgin Limbs
+2  Crushed Skull On Christian Shoulders
+3  Crucified Goat Drenched In Blasphemic Blood
+4  Force Fed On Human Flesh
+5  Necrophilic Orgy In Entrails And Cum
+6  Chainsaw Ripping Skin
+7  Alive When Fucking The Dead
+8  Maggots Impaled
+9  Hell's Kitchen

-"Zombie Suicide Part 666" 2002, Death Metal
+### "Zombie Suicide Part 666" 2002, Death Metal

+1. The Stench Of Flesh Decomposing
+2. Screams Choked To Silence
+3. Dreams Of The Macabre
+4. Horror Gore & Unreligion
+5. Outback
+6. Shrieks Of The Undead
+7. Cumfucked Face Of Death
+8. Four Ways To Heaven One Way To Hell
+9. I Am Master Here
+10. Alive When Fucking The Dead (bonus track)
+11. Necrophilic Orgy In Entrails And Cum (bonus track)

+Gorelord is Frediablo.

+The recording was executed in Fug's 'Pinhead Studio' in Trondheim Norway, July 2002.
+Mixed and engineered by Fug, and mastered in Skansen Studio by Stein 'Evil' Bratland.
+Artwork was created by the extremely talented Patrick Tremblay.

-"Norwegian Chainsaw Massacre " 2006, Death Metal
+### "Norwegian Chainsaw Massacre " 2006, Death Metal

+1. Outback Part II 02:09
+2. Dying or Dreaming 01:32
+3. All Hail the Gods of Horror 02:10
+4. Flesh to Feed 01:18
+5. Man of Shit 03:14
+6. Deathbreed 02:43
+7. Hammered 02:26
+8. The Rising of the Undead 04:29
+9. Sprayed With Gasoline 03:38
+10. Glorification of Violence 05:32
+11. The Final Cut 12:55

 ## Отношения с другими группами